semsol/arc2/README.md

 ## Internal information for developers

 Please have a look [here](doc/developer.md) to find information about maintaining and extending ARC2 as well as our docker setup for local development.

+## Known database problems

+## MySQL

+### 8.1

+The following error occurs when using a REGEX function inside a SELECT query.

+>  General error: 3995 Character set 'utf8mb3_unicode_ci' cannot be used in conjunction with 'binary' in call to regexp_like.